ibexa/documentation-developer/docs/guide/extending_ez_platform_ui.md

 The Sub-items List module is meant to be used as a part of the editorial interface of eZ Platform.
 It provides an interface for listing the Sub-items of any Location.

+!!! caution

+    If you want to load the Sub-items module, you need to load the JS code for it in your view, as it is not available by default.

 ### How to use it?

 With vanilla JS: